Non-Hermitian Quantum Quenches in Holography: Introduction

 Treating the time dependent similarity transformation therefore as a gauge transformation one sees that the Hermitian system described by $h$, $\ket{\psi}$, $A_t=0$ is gauge equivalent to $H = \eta^{-1} h \eta$, $\ket{\Psi} = \eta^{-1} \ket{\psi}$ and $A_t = i \eta^{-1}\partial_t \eta$.
 In particular for our two dimensional toy model $A_t = i \partial_t \beta \sigma_y/2$.

 It is a priori impossible to decide which of the two possibilities of time evolution (\ref{eq:TdSEnh}) or (\ref{eq:TdSEgauge}) is the unique "correct" one.
 The second one is mathematically equivalent to a standard unitary time evolution based on a Hermitian Hamiltonian, but it is not necessarily the unique physically correct one.
 We stress that even in the time independent case the non-Hermitian Hamiltonian describes a physically different system: open with balanced gain/loss whereas the Hermitian Hamiltonian describes a closed quantum system.
 Therefore we advocate the point of view that an experimenter who manipulates the gain/loss rate also would need to do some additional manipulation corresponding to switching on the gauge field $A_t = i \eta^{-1}\partial_t \eta$ in order to maintain a unitary time evolution.
-Unfortunately it is not clear at this moment what the precise physical interpretation of that gauge field would be.
-On the other hand if the experimenter only manipulates the hopping amplitude and the gain/loss rates then the time evolution will be described by (\ref{eq:TdSEnh}) and will be necessarily non-unitary and thus reflecting the openness of the quantum system.
-Further discussions on time dependent $\mathcal{PT}$ quantum mechanics can be found in the recent reviews \cite{Mostafazadeh:2020mdm} and \cite{Fring:2022tll}.
+In our case the form of the gauge field $A_t = i \partial_t \beta \sigma_y/2$ suggests that the forward hopping amplitude has to be different form the backward hopping amplitude.
+In this way non-Hermitian hopping ampltitudes are introduces which compensate for the change in the leak/gain rates in the precisely the correct way as to maintain a steady state equilibrium.
+This in turn allows the mapping the Hamiltonian back to a Hermitian time dependent one.
+In this way the non-Hermitian "gauge" field has a physical interpretation.
+While formally it appears like a pure gauge it has a non-trivial physical consequence.
+This is of course in stark contrast to real gauge fields in which a pure gauge has no physical consequence.
+If, on the other hand, the experimenter only manipulates the Hermitian hopping amplitude and/or the gain/loss rates then the time evolution is described by (\ref{eq:TdSEnh}).
+It will be necessarily non-unitary and thus reflecting the openness of the quantum system.
+Time dependent $\mathcal{PT}$ quantum mechanics has been reviewed recently in \cite{Mostafazadeh:2020mdm} and \cite{Fring:2022tll}.

 After these introductory remarks on the issues involved in time dependent $\mathcal{PT}$ symmetric quantum mechanics we now want to briefly outline the motivation for the present research.
 There are a number of attempts to generalize the concept of $\mathcal{PT}$ symmetry to quantum field theories, some recent works include \cite{Bender:2005hf, Beygi:2019qab, Alexandre:2015kra, Bender:2005zz, Alexandre:2018uol,Alexandre:2017foi, Bender:2020gbh, Chernodub:2019ggz, Chernodub:2020cew}.
 In particular \cite{ Chernodub:2021waz} investigates the consequences of a space-dependent non-Hermitian gauge field.
 For a recent review of model building efforts with non-Hermitian quantum field theories see also \cite{Millington:2021fih}.
 Quantum field theory provides of course additional technical and conceptual difficulties when compared to simple quantum mechanical systems.
 In particular time dependent Hamiltonians (or Lagrangians) present already quite some technical difficulties in the usual Hermitian setup and call for advanced tools of non-equilibrium quantum field theory \cite{Berges:2004yj, Calzetta:2008iqa}.